One of the coolest things to watch in nature is a Starling murmuration.

 You might be asking at this point, “Interesting stuff Alex, but what does this have to do with markets?”

-Well, isn’t the market just one big collective mind?
+Well, isn’t the market, and market flow just the actions of one big collective mind?

-Similar to a murmuration, the market is just the aggregation of individual actors operating off simple inputs (prices, data, narratives) in order to try and avert danger (ie, lose money on the way down or miss out on the way up).
+Similar to a murmuration, the market & market flows are just the aggregation of individual actors operating off simple inputs (prices, data, narratives) in order to try and avert danger (ie, lose money on the way down or miss out on the way up).

 Like Starlings, market participants instinctively key off one another.
 Robert Prechter, the popularizer of Elliott Wave Theory, writes in his book “The Socionomic Theory Of Finance” that:

-Aggregate investor thought is not conscious reason but unconscious impulsion.
+Aggregate investor thought (market flow) is not conscious reason but unconscious impulsion.
 The herding impulse is an instrument designed, however improperly for some settings, to reduce risk.

 Human herding behavior results from impulsive mental activity in individuals responding to signals from the behavior of others.
 Impulsive thought originates in the basal ganglia and limbic system.
 In emotionally charged situations, the limbic system’s impulses are typically faster than the rational reflection performed by the neocortex… The interaction of many minds in a collective setting produces super-organic behavior that is patterned according to the survival-related functions of the primitive portions of the brain.
 As long as the human mind comprises the triune construction and its functions, patterns of herding behavior will remain immutable.

-These simple inputs create a market that is collectively smarter than its individual constituents.
+These simple inputs create a market that is collectively smarter than its individual constituents in price action movement and market flows.
 It has a much broader perception range and exists in a critical state (always ready to phase shift from bull to bear regime) which allows it to more ably respond to changes in the environment.

 When Stanley Druckenmiller first got into the game, his first mentor Speros Drelles — the person he credits with teaching him the art of investing — would always say to him that, “60 million Frenchmen can’t be wrong.”